Mochi Flashcard Generator

 Import into Mochi

 Import the .mochi package as a complete deck, upload the CSV, or paste the Markdown straight into a Mochi deck.
-Your front and back fields stay intact.
+Your front and back fields stay intact, and the .mochi route brings the audio with it.

 What the output looks like